 An internal knowledge base and a company wiki software, Tettra is a knowledge management software that helps you to create smart workflows and stop answering repetitive questions.
-This knowledge-base software helps you to provide customer support using knowledge that you know while managing knowledge simultaneously.
+The main objectives of this knowledge-based software help you to provide customer support using knowledge assets that you know while managing knowledge simultaneously.

-Knowledge is scattered, and you can create a knowledge base comprised of help articles and frequently asked questions to help your employees and your customers.
+Knowledge is scattered, and you can create a knowledge base composed of help articles and frequently asked questions to help your knowledge workers, intellectual capital, and your customers.
 You can centralize and organize all your team’s resources, and create a central knowledge repository for your company.
 Some of the features of this knowledge base software are: